-By putting solar energy systems in high-profile public spaces, Solar Now aims to spark a conversation about how British Columbians can benefit from switching from fossil fuels to solar-powered electricity.
+By putting solar energy systems in high-profile public spaces, Solar Now aims to demonstrate how communities can produce their own power while fighting climate change.

 Solar Now launched in September 2016 with initial plans for three solar installations.
 More sites have been announced and completed since then.

 Bowen Island Community School *completed*